 We stayed in the Superior Room and it was huge, with Thai style décor, super clean, comfy and with an even bigger bathroom.
 But it was the restaurant facing the beach that I loved the most.
 Marvelous sunrise followed by a breakfast with sea view.
 The sunsets were beautiful too, a perfect match for a seafood dinner.
 If you are looking for a good resort in Koh Samui, Novotel is a great option.
 The service is great and the location is superb.

-If you want a more local experience, a good option is the Samui Makkala Resort & Pool Villa, the name sounds fancier than it actually is.
+If you want a more local experience, a good option is the Samui Mekkala Resort & Pool Villa, the name sounds fancier than it actually is.
 The hotel is a small property at Chaoeng Mon Beach, it’s a Thai style hotel with big rooms, comfy bed and the basics you need for a good stay, including pool and breakfast.
-If you don’t want to spent too much it’ll probably fit on your travel budget.
+If you don’t want to spend too much it’ll probably fit on your travel budget.
 Just keep in mind that it’s a bit off from Chaweng Beach center and other attractions in Koh Samui, so to go out and about you will need a scooter, a bike or a taxi.

 What to do in Koh Samui and places to visit

 Now that you already know where the best places to stay in Koh Samui are, hotels and resorts, it’s time for the fun.
-Our list of what to do in Koh Samui is long, but you can squeeze all the activities in 3 or 4 days.
+Our list of what to do in Koh Samui is long, but you can squeeze all the activities into 3 or 4 days.

-Rent a Scooter and go beach hopping, waterfall chasing and coconut crazy
+Rent a scooter and go beach hopping, waterfall chasing and coconut crazy

 The island is big and if you want to get around to visit all the cool places in Koh Samui you’ll need to rent a scooter or a motorbike.
 No cars, unless you want to get stuck in the traffic.
 There is also the possibility to get taxis, they are everywhere, but again you won’t have the freedom to explore the island at your own pace.